analogcode/Swift-Radio-Pro/README.md

 - Pull to Refresh stations

 ##Important Notes
+- Update: Xcode 8 / Swift 2.3 branch as been added.
+It needs some fine-tuning.
+Feel free to dive in with PRs.
+It might be a few weeks until I have time to smooth this out.
+This branch is built on the AVPlayer branch.
 - 7.26.16 Update: AVPlayer development branch added, thanks [@kusikusa](https://github.com/kusikusa).
 Plus, this branch includes the Spotify API for downloading artwork: [AVPlayer/Spotify Branch](https://github.com/swiftcodex/Swift-Radio-Pro/tree/avplayer)
 - 6.5.16 Update: Bluetooth streaming added, thanks [@fethica](https://github.com/fethica)
 - 3.27.16 Update: Google handoff added, thanks [@GraemeHarrison](https://github.com/GraemeHarrison)